On-Campus Living at Adelphi

 - Resident Assistants to help you out

 Close-knit community; mix of first-year and upper-class students.
 Chapman Hall is located near the Adelphi University baseball field and has four floors.
-Of these floors, two are only for women and two are co-ed.
+Of these floors, one is designated only for women, two are co-ed, and one is gender inclusive.
 Each floor features multiple bathrooms.

-Chapman HallChapman Hall has four floors, two of which are only for women and two of which are coed.
+Chapman HallChapman Hall has four floors, one of which is only for women, two of which are co-ed, and one is gender inclusive.
 10 Photos

 Active and diverse community; mostly upperclass students.
 This residence hall is one of the more active and diverse halls on campus.
 It includes the Honors College and its suites, the Student Organization Suite, Student Activities Board, Language Lab, Student Media Center, The Delphian, The Oracle, PAWS web radio and Works in Progress.